tkesgar/hood/README.md

 # hood

 This is a demo project to present Cypress testing in my office.
+It is a simple [xkcd] reader using the available [JSON API][xkcd-json].

 The project is bootstrapped using [Vue CLI](https://cli.vuejs.org/).